 Prevent the air tube from bending sharply inside the manipulator.
 Also, do not block the air flow.

 If there is a kink in the air tube, air flow is blocked while the manipulator is operating and may cause a trouble.

-Put the air tubes along the wall as shown in the picture.
+Put the air tube along the left side wall as shown in the picture.